samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## What are the Foundation’s objectives for the TF Token?

-The Foundation’s long term objective is to migrate the TF Token firmly into the mainstream as a payment instrument used to purchase IT and other services.
+The Foundation’s long term objective is to migrate the ThreeFold Token firmly into the mainstream as a payment instrument used to purchase IT and other services.
 We seek  to:

-* Create a safe, alternative currency with intrinsic value rooted in real assets
+* Create a safe, alternative currency with intrinsic value rooted in real assets.
-* Give our Tokens a designated utility by linking the  Token directly to the growth of the Internet
+* Give our Tokens a designated utility by linking the Token directly to the growth of the Internet.
-* Support our Tokens - prioritise liquidity, stability, transparency and exchangeability for Token Holders
+* Support our Tokens - prioritise liquidity, stability, transparency and exchangeability for Token Holders.
-* Ensure the integrity and security of the Tokens for Token Holders
+* Ensure the integrity and security of the Tokens for Token Holders.

 ## Why did we use the word Token vs Coin?

 We use the word “Token” because our Tokens are much more than a simple coin.
 In our view, coins really only have one function:  to act as simple stores of value.
 Our Tokens represent an  economic interest in our Foundation and is the exclusive payment instrument or currency for which operators can sell Internet IT capacity via our Directory service.

 ## Is our Token different from other digital currencies?

-We designed our Token to be different from other Tokens in several respects including the following:
+We designed our Token to be different from other digital currencies in several respects including the following:

 * Utility.
 From inception, our Tokens have a specific designated use as the payment currency for buying and selling Internet IT capacity on our Grid.
 * Neutral.
 Our Foundation is mission- and value-based, has no shareholders and is not owned or controlled by any institution or government.